liborty/Blog/2021-11-24-joy-of-bashing2.md

 for FILEND in $ITEMS; do
    INFILE=$INDIR/$FILEND # reconstruct one full path/filename
    [ -f "$INFILE" ] || continue # only process a genuine file
-   BINFILE=$INFILE # the initial binfile is the input file KEYFILE=$KEYDIR/$FILEND # base keyfile form: no additional extension OUTFILE=$OUTDIR/$FILEND # outfile always has the same name as the input file let COUNT+=1 # count the files processed
+   let COUNT+=1 # count the files processed
    # turn off subshells when file size falls below BACKSZ
    [ -z "$BJ" ] || [ $( stat -c%s $INFILE ) -ge $BACKSZ ] || BJ=''